pgpointcloud/pointcloud/doc/index.rst

 open source PostgreSQL_ extension for storing point cloud data and use it with PostGIS_.
 It is very easy to use, robust and efficient.

-By storing Lidar point in a PostgreSQL database, pgPointcloud eases many problems and allows a good integration with other geo-spatial data (vector, raster) into one common framework : PostGIS.
+By storing LIDAR points in a PostgreSQL database, pgPointcloud eases many problems and allows a good integration with other geo-spatial data (vector, raster) into one common framework : PostGIS.